 In April 2020, Kalorama Information released “Cell and Gene Therapy Markets.”
 The report gives an overview of the current market situation for the sector.
 Specifically, the report details market outlook, R&D trends, selected product developments and more for both the overall market and five branches of medicines—dermatology, oncology, ophthalmology, the study of cardiovascular and blood, and the study of musculoskeletal conditions—that are developing treatments and drugs based on cell and gene therapy.

-The report also devotes a section to summarizing the development of drugs and treatments for various genetic diseases.
-Additionally, the report highlights the leading companies offering cell and gene therapy products as well as describes the impact that government policies having on the market.
+The report also devotes a section to summarize the development of drugs and treatments for various genetic diseases.
+Additionally, the report highlights the leading companies offering cell and gene therapy products as well as describes the impact that government policies have on the market.
 Kalorama utilized primary resources, including interviews and email correspondence, and secondary resources, such as company reports and research journals.

 Drug development and treatments in the oncology sector have also grown in demand due to more than 100 different cancer types affecting the global population.
 Geographically, the US is the largest market.
 By cancer type, blood cancer is considered to be a focus of most research and drug development.
 For oncology, cell therapy, especially cell immunotherapy, is projected to be the primary revenue driver for the cell and gene therapy oncology market by 2030.
 Top providers in this market include Gilead Sciences, Novartis and others.